nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 _Can we depend on our tests?
 Should we depend on our tests?_

-Well have you ever seen a test like this?
+Have you ever seen a test like this?

 {% highlight java linenos %}
 public void testMyClassDoesStuff() {